O Human Star

-O Human Star is a science fiction webcomic by Blue Delliquanti.
+O Human Star is a science fiction family drama webcomic by Blue Delliquanti.
+The title is a reference to a passage in R.U.R., the origin for the word "robot".

 Synopsis

 O Human Star follows Alastair "Al" Sterling, the person who invented the modern robot.
 Sixteen years after Al dies, his mind is put into a synthetic replica of his human body.
 The world now is populated with robots living alongside humans.
 Al finds his old business partner and lover, Brendan, who has built their company into the world's largest tech company, and meets Sulla, the first humanoid robot, who was made with a copy of Al's mind but has chosen a female body.
 Al tries to reintegrate into the new world and determine who brought him back and why.

-The comic is presented with sections both in the present and the past; the past is illustrated in orange, while the present is in blue.
+The comic is presented with sections both in the present and the past; the past is illustrated in orange and green, while the present is in blue.

 Author and publication history

 O Human Star is written and illustrated by Blue Delliquanti.
 Delliquanti, who is non-binary and is from Minneapolis, previously worked with Soleil Ho on the graphic novel Meal for Iron Circus Comics, and has contributed to Smut Peddler, The Sleep of Reason, and Beyond.

 O Human Star began publication in 2012 and concluded in August 2020.